 Do your best to leave any daily stress and issues behind.
 Write down any to-dos before your day so that they are out of your mind.
 This is your time to be and celebrate with the one you love.

 The camera is a remarkable mirror which records your reflected presence, focus and the connection between people.
 If your focus is on things outside of the people around you, issues or problems which you may need to deal with later, the camera will pick this up.
 The final images won’t have the vibrancy or depth which your relationship is based on.

 Finally being present allows you to trust the entire process.

-Instead of posing you and your bridal party I will provide direction.
-If you let go, are present and simply follow this direction, I have no doubt that as so many couples before you, you will not only have a great experience together but also receive great natural, candid images to cherish for a lifetime.
+Instead of posing you and your bridal party, I will provide direction.
+If you let go, are present and follow this direction, I have no doubt that as so many couples before you, you will not only have a great experience together but also receive great organic, candid images to cherish for a lifetime.

-I hope that the above 10 tips help you see that together we can not only plan ahead but create an atmosphere which will help me capture all of those great feelings and emotions which you will cherish forever.
+We hope that the above 10 Organic Wedding Photography Tips help see that together we can not only plan ahead but create an atmosphere which will help me capture all of those great feelings and emotions which you will cherish forever.